Facelift Perth

 You have loose skin and excess fatty deposits under the chin and jaw, creating the appearance of a double chin

-"Patient satisfaction after facelift surgery is high, according to a study published in the Plastic and Reconstructive Surgery Journal.
+"According to a study published in the Plastic and Reconstructive Surgery Journal.
 97.8% of patients described their facial appearance as very good or improved beyond expectations.
 After an average follow-up of more than 12 years, 68.5% rated their current degree of improvement as very good or beyond expectations."

 After your facelift surgery